 The international airport of Chania, Agios Daskalogiannis, is situated some 14 kilometers away from the city area.
 To travel from the airport to the city, there are direct bus connections to the main bus station of Chania as well as taxis available.
-While a taxi ride cost about 18 euros, the direct 30-minute bus connection to the center costs only 2,5 euros.
+While a taxi ride cost almost 30 euros, the direct 30-minute bus connection to the center costs only 2,5 euros.

 There’s a ferry connection operated by Anek Lines from the Chania harbor, Souda, to Piraeus in Continental Greece.
 For tickets and the prices, check the Anek Lines website.
 To get to the center from the harbor, there’s a local bus connection as well as taxis available outside the harbor.

 Just like the whole island, Chania is a suitable travel destination all year round.
 Bear in mind, however, that the island has its own peculiarities regarding the weather.
 Although Crete is a small and narrow island, it is big enough to contain areal weather zones, which change when traveling up and down or across the country.